PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 complete mutation evidence.
 The focused gate passes `323 passed, 1 xfailed in 18.08s`; the branch-changed broad gate passes `1628 passed, 1 xfailed in 30.84s`.

+The direct pre-unary affine fan-out call now retains its unchanged one-key dictionary as `_layout_pass_set_1_pre_unary_affine_fanout_stats`.
+It remains unconsumed and observation-only; both model-only attention selections and the owner's pruning behavior are unchanged.
+The focused gate passes `324 passed in 18.41s`, the branch-changed broad gate passes `1629 passed in 30.91s`, and targeted static validation passes.